Augusto Sabbo: Time at Sporting CP

 Sabbo started his time as Sporting's coach in the season 1921/22, probably in January, going on to conquer the third Lisbon Championship in the history of the club, and reaching in the final of the first Portuguese Championship, which Sporting lost in an epic final against FC Porto.

 The 1922–23 season was of particular note, leading Sporting to their first Portuguese Championship title, and winning the Lisbon Championship again.

 He remained at Sporting until February 1923, when he resigned after the Technical Council denied him the freedom to assemble the team, but returned at the beginning of the following season, resigning again in February 1924.

 In 1923, Sabbo edited in Lisbon a detailed 75-page manual titled Football (Técnica e Didáctica de Jogo), which discussed all the important aspects of football.

 He would return to Sporting in 1926, becoming the first paid coach of the club.
 After the attendance of the players to the training sessions dwindled to low levels, the club, seeing itself in a time of crisis, dismissed Sabbo in January 1927.

 "Escola do Barreiro"

 After his time at Sporting, Sabbo went on to coach Barreirense from the 1926–27 season to the 1929–30, later returning for two stints, the first during the 1933–34 and 1934–35 seasons, and the second during the 1939–40 and 1940–41 seasons.
 During his stay at Barreirense Sabbo went on to create tactical system entitled "Escola do Barreiro", a system that remained in use at the Barreiro-based club even after his departure.
 During his tenure he led the team to the Portuguese Championship final twice.

 Life outside coaching

 In addition to being a football coach he was also a referee and part of Sporting's first rugby teams.

-Sabbo died on October 30, 1971.
+Sabbo died on 30 October 1971 in Lisbon, Portugal, the place of his birth.